 Heinrich’s research focuses on education, workforce development, social welfare policy, program evaluation, public management, and performance management.
 She works directly with federal, state and local governments in her research to improve policy design and program effectiveness, and also collaborates with nongovernmental organizations (such as the World Bank, UNICEF and others) to improve the impacts of economic and social investments in middle-income and developing countries.

 She received the David N. Kershaw Award for distinguished contributions to the field of public policy analysis and management in 2004 and was elected to the National Academy of Public Administration in 2011.

-Emily House serves as the Deputy Executive Director for the Tennessee Higher Education Commission and the Tennessee Student Assistance Corporation.
+Emily House serves as the Executive Director for the Tennessee Higher Education Commission and the Tennessee Student Assistance Corporation.